 - Attested copies of educational documents that have been certified by the issuing institution or appropriate governmental ministry.

 Materials that meet the criteria listed above will be held, forwarded, or released in accordance with the client’s instructions (subject to our standard procedures).
-If no instructions have been received, FCSA will hold the materials on file for up to two calendar years following the completion of the evaluation report.
+Please note that original documentation is generally mailed separately from your FCSA evaluation report.
+If no instructions are received regarding the return of these documents, FCSA will hold the materials on file for up to two calendar years following the completion of the evaluation report.
 Likewise, materials belonging to a case that has been placed on “hold” will be maintained for up to two calendar years following the assignment of “hold” status.
+After two years, FCSA is no longer liable for keeping original or attested documents.

 All other materials received (including but not limited to copies made by FCSA of the aforementioned documents) become the property of FCSA and cannot typically be forwarded or used for other purposes.
 (Exceptions to this policy may be made for certain institutional contracts or specific requirements)